 Is it Practical and Spacious?

-In terms of cargo space, with all rows standing, the Kluger has a boot measuring in at 241L, which expands to 552L with the third row folded, and up to 1150L with both rows folded.
+Finally, the Toyota Kluger has a boot measuring 241L with all three rows of seats standing, expanding to 552L with the third row folded and up to 1150L with both rows folded flat to swallow up bulky cargo and sports equipment.

 Is it Safe?

-Atop its five-star ANCAP safety rating, the Kluger GX comes packing autonomous emergency braking with pedestrian, cyclist and junction assist, adaptive cruise control, rear cross-traffic alerts, blind-spot monitoring, emergency steering assist, lane-trace assist and a rear-view camera with parking sensors.
+As standard, the Toyota Kluger comes fitted with autonomous emergency braking with pedestrian, junction and cyclist detection, adaptive cruise control, lane trace assist, rear cross-traffic alerts, blind-spot monitoring, a rear-view camera and front & rear parking sensors.

 2000kg braked towing capacity